marcleerink/portfolio-website/Readme.md

 There is no installation required to run this promgram.
 Please run the index.html file to start.

-## Help
+## Issues/Help

 This is the first version of this program.
-There are currently no known common issues known.
+The contact form is not yet functioning correctly.
 Please contact the author for help.

 ## Authors